hide-kawabata/traf/README.md

-Traf version 0.1 has been developed by Hideyuki Kawabata and Yuta Tanaka, with Yuuki Sasaki and Mai Kimura, at Hiroshima City University.
+Traf version 0.1 has been developed by Hideyuki Kawabata and Yuta Tanaka, with Yuuki Sasaki and Mai Kimura, at Hiroshima City University [1].

 This is version 0.1.2 of Traf.

+[1] Hideyuki Kawabata, Yuta Tanaka, Mai Kimura and Tetsuo Hironaka, Traf: a Graphical Proof Tree Viewer Cooperating with Coq through Proof General, 16th Asian Symposium on Programming Languages and Systems (APLAS 2018), LNCS 11275, pp.157--165, 2018.
+DOI: 10.1007/978-3-030-02768-1_9

 ## Requirement